 In the calculation of severance pay, in addition to the monthly gross salary, wage and salary related remunerations including benefits, allowances, premiums are taken into account.

-Gross salary, which is used in the calculation of severance pay, can not exceed the ceiling determined every six months by the Ministry of Labor and Social Security.
-Between 01 January 2017 and 30 June 2017, Severance Pay Ceiling is 4.426,16 TL TL.
+Gross salary, which is used in the calculation of severance pay, cannot exceed the ceiling determined every six months by the Ministry of Labor and Social Security.
+Between 01 January 2018 and 30 June 2018, Severance Pay Ceiling is 5.001,76 TL.

 Basic formula for the calculation of severance pay is as below;

 Gross Salary / 365 * Length of Service (days) – Stamp Tax (0.00759 * Gross Salary)

 Please note that, when considering other benefits or premiums in addition to gross salary, the summation of daily gross income (gross salary + benefits and etc.) is taken into account for the calculation of severance pay.